How to Stay Motivated During MCAT Prep

 - MCAT Blog, MCAT Prep, Pre-Med Support, Uncategorized

-The AAMC just released 2021 MCAT test dates and MCAT registration opens November 10th, 2020.
-Glancing at those dates, your Google calendar, and our guide on what’s on the MCAT can leave even the most organized and motivated students feeling overwhelmed.
+Here’s the scenario: your MCAT test date is coming up fast.
+Glancing at the dates, your Google calendar, and our guide on what’s on the MCAT can leave even the most organized and motivated students feeling overwhelmed.
 And, as you’ve heard, the MCAT is a marathon, not a sprint.
 If you’ve run a marathon, or started any long-term project for that matter, you know how important it is to maintain a positive mindset as you tackle the challenges ahead.
 With that in mind, it’s time for some MCAT motivation.

 Getting started can be the most difficult part for some.
 If this is the case, remember Newton’s First Law: objects in motion will stay in motion.
 The same is true for studying, you have to get over that activation energy-like barrier to entry, and the rest will follow!
 Easier said than done, right?
 Pushing yourself into the study zone can be done more easily if you start at the finish line.
 Look at different medical schools you want to go to, watch their welcome videos and research their statistics using tools like the MSAR or the Choose DO Explorer.
 Settle on a goal MCAT score range and a goal score range for each section.
 You now have a sense of urgency and personal responsibility that will drive you to begin your MCAT prep journey.

 Remember, the key to maintaining your studying motivation for the MCAT is to keep your studying in the optimal zone of difficulty.

 The Goldilocks Rule explains that we get our most motivation when we are working on a task that is in between what we are and are not capable of.
 All in all, this means we as humans love attainable challenges.